PaesslerAG/gval/README.md

 API Breaks
 --

-The library is des designed for API stability but the classification of gvals sub languages is not final yet.
+The library is designed for API stability but the classification of gvals sub languages is not final yet.
 Releases will explicitly state when an API break happens, and if they do not specify an API break it should be safe to upgrade.

 Missing Features
 --